Dog Kennel & Daycare Soundproofing

 Windows are an excellent way to provide your daily visitors with some bright natural light, but they can be a weak spot in the building’s defenses against sound.
 If they let a draft in, they let the sounds of your clients barking out the window.
 If a soundproof dog daycare is your goal, windows must be addressed.

 Get yourself a new set to keep your neighbors happy, improve the room’s thermal performance, and save yourself a few bucks on the heating and cooling bills.
 If you aren’t looking to replace all your windows, you can achieve many of the same benefits with a quality set of window inserts.
+There are many easy solutions for dog kennel soundproofing, and window inserts are just one of those solutions.

 Beef up your doors